Hypermediaisobar/hyperProxy/README.md

 If you do not have nodejs installed yet, go to the http://nodejs.org/, download and install it.

-If you want to make hyperProxy to generate SSL certificates for overriden hosts on-demand, install PEM (https://github.com/andris9/pem) module:
+If you want to make hyperProxy to generate SSL certificates for overridden hosts on-demand, install PEM (https://github.com/andris9/pem) module:

 ```javascript
 npm install pem